lightward/mechanic-tasks/docs/tag-orders-by-url-referrer/README.md

 Have your traffic sources refer customers using ?ref=referral-code-here URLs (using the query parameter of your choice), then use this task to automatically tag each customer's order according to the referral value they arrived with.
 Optionally, tag the customer as well.

+### Enable Mechanic in your theme

+This task needs to run JavaScript in your online store.
+If Mechanic shows a theme setup prompt, click **Enable Mechanic in your theme**, make sure Mechanic's **Online store JavaScript** is turned on under **App embeds**, and click **Save** in Shopify.
+Then return to Mechanic to confirm setup.

+You only need to do this once for your current theme; the same setting serves all your enabled tasks that use storefront JavaScript.
+You can leave it enabled if you disable this task.
+If your store doesn't already have Mechanic loading JavaScript, this task's storefront functionality won't work until setup is complete.
+[Learn about theme setup and existing tasks](https://learn.mechanic.dev/core/tasks/advanced-settings/javascript#enable-mechanic-in-your-theme).

+### How this task works

 This task adds JavaScript to your storefront, which adds referral parameters (using the query parameter of your choice) to the customer's cart (using the cart attribute name of your choice).
 (Referral values are saved in a browser cookie for one year.)
 When the corresponding order is created, this task copies the cart attribute over to the order's tags.
 Optionally, select to have the value applied to the customer as a tag as well.

 ## Installing this task